i-Abdullah/MECH105/README.md

 * Note: most of the codes inside them has enough comments that tills you what the function do and how to use it.
 USE HELP in MATLAB to find more.

-> Feel free to use them and correct them if they have any mistakes!
+* Feel free to use them and correct them if they have any mistakes!

-> Abdulla.
+> Abdulla | عبدالله